-(3, OD) In-depth survey of the Scriptures from Genesis to Revelation examining the city as symbol and social reality.
+In-depth survey of the Scriptures from Genesis to Revelation examining the city as symbol and social reality.
 Analysis of various theological perspectives (Augustine, Ellul, Cox, Mouw, and others).
 Prereq: URMN 212, and declaration of minor.

-Writing (major and minor) Department of English and Writing : John R. Leax, chair
+Writing (major and minor)

+Department of English and Writing: John R. Leax, chair

-Department of English and Writing : John K. Leax, chair Faculty: Charles E. Bressler, Laurie A. Dashnau, Lori Huth, John R. Leax, Susan Bruxvoort Lipscomb, Linda Mills Woolsey, James A. Zoller Web site: www.houghton.edu/academics/programs/WRITING.HTM Phone: 585.567.9670
+Faculty: Charles E. Bressler, Laurie A. Dashnau,, Lori Huth, John R. Leax, Susan Bruxvoort Lipscomb, Linda Mills Woolsey, James A. Zoller Web site: www.houghton.edu/academics/programs/WRITING.HTM

-Major: (30 hours in the major; 6 of those hours may be taken outside the department.)
+Major: (30 hours in the major; 6 of those hours may be taken outside the department)